 Here are 6 amazing places to visit near Keoladeo Bird Sanctuary:

-The Basant Darbar Mahal located in the premises is a private property of Bharatpur Royal Family.
+The Basant Darbar Mahal located on the premises is a private property of the Bharatpur Royal Family.
 Being a paradise for birdwatchers, it is also connected with spiritual significance.
 The Kukund river confluences many rivers along with Ganga.

-3. Deeg Palace.
 The palace was built in 1722 commemorating Badan Singh’s fight against the Mughals.
 It is famous for sunrise and sunset.
-The palace exhibits intricate architectural experience for tourists to have a sneak-peak in Maharaja’s era.
+The palace exhibits an intricate architectural experience for tourists to have a sneak-peak in Maharaja’s era.

 The Palace is 32 km from Bharatpur Bird Sanctuary.
 There is no entry fee to visit the palace, albeit 25 rupees is charged for the museum visit.

-4. Laxman Mandir.
 Laxman Mandir is believed to be around 400 years old and acts as a tribute to Laxman, the Hindu God.
 As per the legend, the temple was created by Naaga Baba for humanitarian work.
 The temple is situated near the hush-bush of the city.
-You can sight some souvenirs for visiting Bharatpur, Rajasthan.
+You can sight some souvenirs for visiting Bharatpur.

 It takes 8 mins to reach Laxman Mandir from Keoladeo Bird Sanctuary.

-5. Bharatpur Government Museum.
 Bharatpur Tourism promotes ravaged ruins from the history of Bharatpur, placed in the museum with immense severity for tourists to experience the era.
-Located near Lohagarh fort, it possesses convoluted paintings on leaves, mica, litho paper and stone sculptures, terracotta, coins, weapons and more.
+Located near Lohagarh fort, it possesses convoluted paintings on leaves, mica, litho paper and stone sculptures, terracotta, coins, weapons, and more.
 Stored since 1944 AD, it still holds the rich heritage of Bharatpur.

 It has a 5 rupees entry fee for Indians and 50 for foreigners.
 The timings are from 9:45 am to 5:15 pm and closed on Monday and Public holidays.